Data & sync

 Bring Google and Outlook into the same planning surface.

-Connected calendars are useful because they change what the planner already knows about the week before you place work around it.
+Connected calendars are useful because they change what the planner already knows about the week before you place tasks around it.

 - Imported events show up as read-only cards inside the planner.